Go to main content

 Giant Squid

-The giant squid display is located on the first floor of the Global Environment Hall.
-This is the largest vertically presented squid in the world.
+A giant squid specimen is displayed on the first floor of the Global Environment Hall.
+It is the largest vertically presented giant squid specimen in the world.
 Creating this display was extremely difficult.
-With the base, acrylic case and formalin solution, it weighs four tons.
-This giant squid specimen can be clearly observed from three sides including structures such as ring-like teeth and funnel-like water outlet on its sucking disc.
+The base, acrylic case, and formalin solution weigh four tons.
+This specimen can be viewed from three sides including structures such as the ring of teeth along each suction cup and the funnel (water outlet).

-This species of giant squid (Architeuthis sanctipauli) belongs to Phylum Mollusca, Class Cephalopoda, Order Teuthida and Family Architeuthidae.
-It measures 8.84 meters in length and weighs 240 kilograms.
-It was captured off of the coast of New Zealand and donated to the museum by researchers from the New Zealand National Institute of Water & Atmospheric Research.
+This species of giant squid (Architeuthis dux Steenstrup, 1857) belongs to the Phylum Mollusca, Class Cephalopoda, Order Teuthida, and Family Architeuthidae.
+It measures 8.84 meters in length and 240 kilograms in weight.
+It was caught off the coast of New Zealand by researchers from the New Zealand National Institute of Water & Atmospheric Research and donated to this museum.

-Its eyes are very developed.
-Its diet mainly consists of fish and other cephalopods.
-Members of the same species often fight with and kill one another.
-The sperm whale is the giant squid’s natural predator.
-Sperm whales will dive down into giant squid’s habitats to hunt them.
-Scientists have found numerous remnants of giant squid in the stomachs of sperm whales, confirming that they are a major food source for sperm whales.
-Not much is known about the life history of giant squid.
-From December to March they appear off the coast of New Zealand to reproduce.
-However, from about April they disappear without a trace.
-Their spawning and other activity areas remain unknown.
+Its eyes are well-developed and its diet consists of fish and cephalopods, including those of the same and other species.
+Sperm whales are the giant squid’s natural enemies.
+Sperm whales dive down to giant squid habitats to hunt them.
+Scientists have found large numbers of giant squid beaks in the stomachs of sperm whales, confirming that the giant squid is an important food source for these whales.
+To date, not much is known about the life history of the giant squid.
+Every year from December to March they appear in shallow waters off the coast of New Zealand where they reproduce.
+From April, they begin to leave, eventually disappearing altogether.
+Perhaps they are migratory.
+However, their spawning grounds and other aspects of their life history remain unknown.